ttvpro007/ttvpro007.github.io/src/styling/README.md

 ### Performance
 - Component styles are imported directly for optimal tree-shaking
+- Page styles are co-located for better maintainability
 - Utility classes are designed for reuse and performance
 - Animations use GPU acceleration where possible
 - CSS variables reduce bundle size and improve maintainability